 Address: DuPuis Management Area 23500 SW Kanner Highway Canal Point, FL 33438

-After years of preparatory work by land managers, on October 13 the federally endangered red cockaded woodpecker was returned to the forest of the District's DuPuis Management Area located in Martin and Palm Beach Counties.
+After years of preparatory work by land managers, on Oct.
+13 the federally endangered red-cockaded woodpecker was returned to the forest of the District's DuPuis Management Area located in Martin and Palm Beach Counties.
 In a cooperative venture by the District, the Fish and Wildlife Conservation Commission, and the U.S. Fish and Wildlife Service, five pair of juvenile woodpeckers will be released each year for five consecutive years to re-establish this native bird on DuPuis.

 The Florida Fish and Wildlife Conservation Commission manages hunting on SFWMD lands.
 Please visit www.myfwc.com regarding current hunt dates, regulations and directions to check stations to ensure the most accurate and latest information.